Glitch3dPenguin/KLabsDevWebsite-deprecated2/_posts/2023-05-20-NginxProxyManager.md

 > DO NOT USE Alpine 3.17 - Installer Will Fail Later {: .prompt-warning }

-2) Create a new LXC container using the downloaded Alpine 3.16 container.
+2) Create a new LXC container using the downloaded Alpine 3.16 template.

 3) Log into the newly created container.
 Then update and upgrade the container.